sin-x/HackerRank-FPGA-Interview/8-State_Machine.md

         end
     end
 endmodule
 ```

 - [x] asyncrhonous
 - [ ] synchronous

+### Question 2
-##### 2) How many registers would it take to implement the FrameChecker module if the state machine uses one-hot encoding?
+**How many registers would it take to implement the FrameChecker module if the state machine uses one-hot encoding?**
 ```
 module FrameChecker (
     input logic Clk,